AMAN-ARABZADEH/Sveriges-Radio-API-Laboration-2-Webbprogrammering/README.md

 # Sveriges-Radio-API-Laboration-2-Webbprogrammering

-This was a University laboratory in course Web programming using  JavaScript AJAX, HTML, CSS,  to fetch data from external Server.
-I'm using Sveriges Radio API for fetching data.
-In this moment I fetch Open source data to create a radio site for the users to listen to, and displaying a simple radio for the user to listen to.
-The user can listen to 34 different radio channels + see the title , description and see prev, current, next song if available at that time.
-The user can also search from the option menu and see the schedule for that specific program.
+As part of a University laboratory in the Web Programming course, I utilized technologies such as JavaScript, AJAX, HTML, and CSS to retrieve data from an external server.
+Specifically, I used the Sveriges Radio API to collect open source data in order to create a radio site that allows users to listen to a selection of 34 different radio channels.
+The site includes a simple radio player interface that displays the title, description, and information about the current, previous, and next song, if available at the time.
+In addition, the user can search from the options menu and view the schedule for a specific program.
+Overall, this project demonstrates the use of various web programming technologies to create an interactive web application using API.